emaginest/agents-hub/examples/rag/README.md

 ## Implementation Details

-### RAG Agent (agent.py)
+### Core Components

-The `RAGAgent` class provides:
+The example uses the following core components from agents-hub:

-- Methods for scraping and storing content
+- **Agent**: A standard agent that uses the tools to perform RAG operations
-- Methods for querying the knowledge base
+- **PGVectorTool**: Provides methods for managing collections, storing documents, and searching
-- Methods for managing collections
+- **ScraperTool**: Provides methods for scraping content from URLs

 ### FastAPI Application (app.py)